 The defense was incredible in 2020 and was a major part of the success the team had.
-They held opponents in check basically the entire year, except for the Iowa State game.
+It held opponents in check basically the entire year, except for the Iowa State game.

 The Mountaineers’ defense was so good that it led the conference in total yards per game by a significant margin.
-They were almost 50 yards better than the Cyclones in second place.
+It was almost 50 yards better than the second-place Cyclones.

 WVU surrendered around just 290 yards per contest.
-The unit led the Big 12 in points allowed per game with only 20.5, too.
+The unit led the Big 12 in points allowed per game, too, with only 20.5.

 A key contributor on that side of the ball is senior lineman Dante Stills.
-He was a consistent problem for offenses all season and his brother Darius was actually recognized with the Defensive Lineman of the Year award within the conference.
+He was a consistent problem for offenses all season, and his brother Darius was recognized with the Defensive Lineman of the Year award within the conference.